 The Berkeley course Designing, Visualizing and Understanding Deep Neural Networks draws heavily on CS231n, but puts more emphasis on exploring the training and use of deep neural networks through visualization tools which helps develop a better intuition about them generally.

-The course 'Differentiable Inference and Generative Models' from the university of Toronto tours recent innovations in inference methods such as recognition networks, black-box stochastic variational inference, and adversarial autoencoders.
+This course from the university of Toronto tours recent innovations in inference methods such as recognition networks, black-box stochastic variational inference, and adversarial autoencoders.
 Some of the coolest new advances in Deep Learning have come out of generative adversarial networks and this course is the best place to learn about them.

 Institut für Computerlinguistik

 The github reading can be supplemented by the papers discussed as part of the university of Heidelberg's course on Deep Learning.